The Art of Joy: Part four

 Modesta resumes a brief relationship with Mattia, who has returned enriched from America.
 Joyce leaves Villa Suvarita for good.
 The children are grown up now, they talk about politics and have very specific characters.
 Modesta rejoices in these years full of youth.
 During the years of Mussolini's rule, Casa di Modesta is a happy island in an increasingly black Italy.
 At the beginning of the Second World War, Modesta was arrested by the fascists.
 In detention (where she remains for five years) she develops a romantic relationship with her cellmate Nina, who is the daughter of an anarchist.
 They are later transported to an island off the coast of Campania.
 Towards the end of the war, there is lack of food which causes Modesta to fall ill with typhus.
 Nina manages to save her, with the help of Jacopo and Pietro.
 Waking up at home, Modesta hears all the stories of her family from Bambolina, who in the meantime got married and had a child with Mattia, Stella (the help) has died giving birth to Prando's son, Carluzzu.
 Nina, bringing her daughter Olimpia with her, moves to Sicily with Modesta.
 The three women await the return of the men of the house from the war, of which unfortunately they have no news.
 'Ntoni returns psychologically damaged by his wartime experiences and decides to get professional treatment in the North of Italy to heal.
 Prando returns fomented by the construction of this new republican Italy.
 Jacopo returns as an American soldier, very muscular and full of heart and love.
 Modesta is put forward proposed to run for politics, but turns it down, which angers Prando.
 Modesta collaborates with a newspaper, which is censored by Joyce, who in the meantime has moved to Rome.
 After leaving politics and journalism, Modesta opens a small local bookshop.
 The last few years are dedicated to listening and loving what the next generation does, while financing their travels and adventures.
 Jacopo follows José and becomes a professor in Northern Italy.
 Prando becomes a lawyer and marries Amalia.
 'Ntoni continues his acting career.
 Mela lives and plays in America.
-Carluzzu grows and fills her grandmother's heart with happiness. unleashing the wrath of Prando.
+Carluzzu grows and fills his grandmother's heart with happiness.